keithclift24/AcqAdvantage/acqadvantage/README.md

-# acqadvantagelogo
+# acqadvantage

 A new Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
-This is my acqadvantagelogo website..
+This is my acqadvantage website..

 A few resources to get you started if this is your first Flutter project: